Dr. Ramya Kumar

 • MD Anaesthesiology (Part 1 A) Examination, Postgraduate Institute of Medicine, University of Colombo (2007)

-Selected awards and fellowships:
+Awards and fellowships:

 • Joan Eakin Award for Methodological Excellence in a Qualitative Doctoral Dissertation, University of Toronto (2019)